Book2009/FE-NOC/README.md

   zeroYaw();
 }
 ```
-In 'void setup' we initialize every part of our robot (function mentioned in another page) and then wait until the button is pressed.
+In `void setup` we initialize every part of our robot (function mentioned in another page) and then wait until the button is pressed.
 After that, reset the compass.

 - #### **Section 9 [Obstacle Challenge round]**